 Birth of Oliver Lodge on the 12th June.

 Death of J.M.W.
 Turner on the 19th December .

-1852: Completion of the new House of Commons.
+1852: Completion of the new Houses of Parliament.

 Death of the Duke of Wellington on the 14th September.

 The first Music Halls appear as Charles Morton opens “The Canterbury” in London.

 1854: Birth of Oscar Wilde on the 16th October.

 William Holman Hunt paints “The Light of the World” and “The Awakening Conscience”.